w-okada/voice-changer/README_en.md

 ## (1) Usage with pre-built binaries

-You can download and run executable binaries.
+- You can download and run executable binaries.

+- Please see [here](tutorials/tutorial_rvc_ja_latest.md) for the tutorial.

-We offer Windows and Mac versions.
+- We offer Windows and Mac versions.

+  - If you are using a Windows and Nvidia GPU, please download ONNX (cpu, cuda), PyTorch (cpu, cuda).
+  - If you are using a Windows and AMD/Intel GPU, please download ONNX (cpu, DirectML) and PyTorch (cpu, cuda).
+AMD/Intel GPUs are only enabled for ONNX models.
+  - In either case, for GPU support, PyTorch and Onnxruntime are only enabled if supported.
+  - If you are not using a GPU on Windows, please download ONNX (cpu, cuda) and PyTorch (cpu, cuda).

 - For Windows user, after unzipping the downloaded zip file, please run the `start_http.bat` file corresponding to your VC.